Nebraska Hourly Paycheck Calculator

 2016Verify with NE DOL

 Nebraska follows FLSA and state rules.
-Exempt status requires passing the duties tests and meeting the applicable salary-basis threshold; titles alone don’t create exemption.
-Confirm Nebraska minimum wage (state-set), tip-credit/service-charge rules, earned leave requirements, and industry-specific standards when classifying roles and computing overtime.
+Exempt status requires passing the duties tests and meeting the salary-basis threshold.
+Job titles alone do not confer exemption.
+Confirm Nebraska minimum wage, tip credit/service-charge rules, earned leave requirements, and industry-specific standards when classifying roles and calculating overtime.

 Year Median Household Income (USD) Source/Notes